 Q57 without

 Q58 mind

 Q59 realised

 Q60 sold

 Q61 Fortunately

 Q62 Interest

 Q63 get

 Q64 simple

 Q65 secret

 Q66 Mary asked Winston where he had been that morning.

 Q67 Out of his kindness, Julian helped the old lady cross the road.

 Q68 The fact that she lied about what she had done hurt me.

 Q69 I prefer cooking to washing-up

 Q70 Unless the pupils have finished cleaning the class, they cannot go for their recess.

 Q71 South Africa

 Q72 It refers to the car that was outfitted to contain a medical chest filled with equipment

 Q73 The writer could not prevent the children from lining up again to get a second oral vaccine.

 Q74 The writer pretended to be part of the local government officials who were touring the town and managed to slip in unnoticed into his childhood town.

 Q75 erupted gestured keen

-Q76
+Q76 The writer asked him if he ever saw rebel soldiers in the village and there were rebel soldiers in the store.

-Q77
+Q77 3 1 2

 Q78 He did not expect an American to speak an African dialect.

 Q79 False The writer left Africa to escape the wars that erupted among the different countries in Africa.

-False They embellished their stories about the writer/They thought that was as armed spy

-True The writer greeted the commander in what he could remember of the commander's dialect.
+False They embellished their stories about the writer/They thought that was as armed spy True The writer greeted the commander in what he could remember of the commander's dialect.

 Q80 The mother's work saved his life.